Skip to main contentSkip to navigation

 Biography

-Kevin is an Associate in the London office experienced in international arbitration.
+Kevin is a Senior Associate in the London office experienced in international arbitration.

 Kevin has acted for claimants and respondents in commercial arbitration and investment arbitration proceedings conducted under the ICC, LCIA, HKIAC, SIAC, ICSID and UNCITRAL rules, and in arbitration-related court proceedings in England & Wales, Hong Kong SAR and (on an advisory basis) the United States.
 These proceedings involve a range of governing laws (including the laws of England & Wales, the People’s Republic of China, Hong Kong SAR, Russia, New York and California) and concern the banking, energy (carbon-based and renewable), construction, real estate, corporate technology, telecommunications and health supplement sectors.